firmoholanda/apple.com-clone/readme.md

 ## 📡 technologies used

-- html 5
+- html
-- css 3
+- css
 - github

-basic HTML5, CSS and github was used on this solo project.
+basic HTML5, CSS3 and github was used on this solo project.

 ## 🚀 the project